Project status: Closed

 What's next?

-Based from your feedback, we are drafting a regulation to be considered by the ACT Government mid-2023.
+Based on your feedback, regulation was enacted in December 2023.
 It includes a list of prohibited practices and will be consistent with the NDIS list of 'Practices proposed to be prohibited'.

 We also heard there is a strong desire for guidance and education in the community about restrictive practices.
-We are developing materials to respond to this and will run information sessions when the regulation is in place.
+We are developing materials to respond to this and are planning information sessions with providers.

 What are restrictive practices?